tlhpaul/aadhi/README.md

 # Troubleshooting

+  1. After system reboot, if you find that AADHI is not ruuning while accession http://localhost, then run the below command to start the Apache Server

-      To start the apache server - sudo apachectl -k start
+    sudo apachectl -k start

+  2. If you get "could not connect to mysql error while accessing AADHI, then run the below command to start the mysql server"

-      To start the mysql server - mysql.server start
+     mysql.server start

-      To view the log run - (tail -f -n+100 /var/log/apache2/error_log)
+  3. To view the apache log, run - (tail -f -n+100 /var/log/apache2/error_log)

-      To stop the apache server - (sudo apachectl stop)
+  4. To stop the apache server - (sudo apachectl stop)

-      To restart the apache server in debug mode - (sudo apachectl -k restart)
+  5. To restart the apache server in debug mode - (sudo apachectl -k restart)